EtienneAb3d/RuleBaseRewriter/README.md

 2) all the rules of the TSV are applied one by one in sequence.
 The line order is thus important.

-3) all the rules of TSV file are applied again and again till the obtained text is no more changing.
+3) all the rules of the TSV file are applied again and again till the obtained text is no more changing.

 # Use case: convert numbers in their literal